|

 This activity must be ended at time of W-2 placement.

-For Federal Work Participation: This activity is not counted for Federal Work Participation requirements.
+For Federal Work Participation: This activity is not counted for Federal Work Participation requirements. |

 UE – Up-front Employment Search

-Valid for the following programs: W-2, CF
+Valid for the following programs:

-Report this activity for applicants who are engaged in up-front employment search that is tailored to the needs of the individual and includes some or all of the following activities:
+that is tailored to their needs and includes some or all of the following

-· Time used to research prospective employers;
+· Researching prospective employers;

-· Attending a structured job search workshop, such as Job Club
+· Attending a structured job search workshop, such as Job Club;

 · Completing applications for vacancies;

-· Interviewing for job.
+· Interviewing for a job.

 This activity must be ended at time of W-2 placement.

-For Federal Work Participation: This activity is not counted for Federal Work Participation requirements.
+For Federal Work Participation: This activity is not counted for Federal Work Participation requirements. |

 UR – Up-front Job Readiness / Motivation

-Valid for the following programs: W-2, CF
+Valid for the following programs: W-2,

 A high-quality job readiness program uses various techniques and approaches to build self-esteem and increase self-confidence.
 Attendance at scheduled sessions must last at least one hour.
 Examples of job readiness/motivation sessions include: